wp-plugins/listenbutton/readme.txt

 1. Download the [plugin](http://www.odiogo.com/download/wordpress/plugin/odiogo_listen_button_latest.php) and unzip it into a temporary directory
 2. Overwrite the directory `odiogo_listen_button` into your `/wp-content/plugins/` directory via local file copy, FTP, scp or similar
 3. Login to your WordPress admin account, click menu 'Plugins' and make sure the 'Odiogo Listen Button' is Active
-4. Click menu 'Options' > 'Odiogo Listen Button' and click 'Save'
+4. Click menu 'Settings' > 'Odiogo Listen Button' and click 'Save'

 == Frequently Asked Questions ==